WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow.OS/index.md

 ### Step 1 - Create a Wilderness Labs Account

-In order to download the latest version of Meadow.OS, you will need to create a **Wilderness Labs Account**.
-You can register [here](https://identity.wildernesslabs.co/signin/register).
+In order to download the latest version of Meadow.OS, you will need to [register for a **Wilderness Labs Account**](https://identity.wildernesslabs.co/signin/register).

 ### Step 2 - Install .NET SDK